Gate Locks for Wooden Gates & Garage Doors: a guide.

 A mortice deadlock fits within the gate or door

-Mortice deadlocks can be found under
+Mortice deadlocks can be found under Locks, Bolts & Latches section of our shop.

-Mortice deadlock pros:- More secure than any other gate lock on the market
+- More secure than any other gate lock on the market

 - Key lockable from both sides